-- 10.12+ 2018 Employee Stock Purchase Plan (incorporated by reference to Exhibit 10.17 to the Registrant's Registration Statement on Form S-1, as amended (File No. 333-226774), originally filed August 10, 2018). - 10.13 Amendment No. 1 dated August 29, 2018 to Sales/Marketing Agreement (DS-300) dated November 17, 2017 between AL Pharma, Inc. and the Registrant (incorporated by reference to Exhibit 10.18 to the Registrant's Registration Statement on Form S-1, as amended (File No. 333-226774), originally filed August 10, 2018). - 10.14.
-Credit Agreement dated as of November 13, 2019, by and among the Company and SWK Funding LLC (incorporated by reference to Exhibit 10.14 to the Registrant's Annual Report on Form 10-K for the year ended December 31, 2019 filed March 5, 2020). - 23.1 Consent of KMJ Corbin & Company LLP, Independent Registered Public Accounting Firm. - 24.1 Power of Attorney.
+- 10.8+ 2018 Employee Stock Purchase Plan (incorporated by reference to Exhibit 10.17 to the Registrant's Registration Statement on Form S-1, as amended (File No. 333-226774), originally filed August 10, 2018). - Amendment No. 1 dated August 29, 2018 to Sales/Marketing Agreement (DS-300) dated November 17, 2017 between AL Pharma, Inc. and the Registrant (incorporated by reference to Exhibit 10.18 to the Registrant's Registration Statement on Form S-1, as amended (File No. 333-226774), originally filed August 10, 2018). - 10.10 Credit Agreement dated as of November 13, 2019, by and among the Company and SWK Funding LLC (incorporated by reference to Exhibit 10.14 to the Registrant's Annual Report on Form 10-K for the year ended December 31, 2019 filed March 5, 2020) (as amended on April 5, 2022 and such amendment is incorporated by reference to exhibit 10.1 to the Registrant's quarterly report on Form 10-Q for the quarter ended March 31, 2022). - 23.1 Consent of KMJ Corbin & Company LLP, Independent Registered Public Accounting Firm. - 24.1 Power of Attorney.
 Reference is made to the signature page hereto. - 31.1 Certification of President and Chief Executive Officer (Principal Executive Officer), pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 31.2 Certification of Chief Financial Officer (Principal Financial and Accounting Officer), pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 32.1 Certifications of President and Chief Executive Officer (Principal Executive Officer) and Chief Financial Officer (Principal Financial and Accounting Officer), pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - The following financial information from the Company's Annual Report on Form 10-K for the year ended December 31, 2019, formatted in Extensible Business Reporting Language (XBRL): (i) the Balance Sheets, (ii) the Statements of Operations, (iii) the Statement of Redeemable Convertible Preferred Stock and Stockholders' Equity (Deficit), (iv) the Statements of Cash Flows and (v) Notes to Financial Statements. - † Confidential treatment has been granted with respect to certain portions of this exhibit.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - The following financial information from the Company's Annual Report on Form 10-K for the year ended December 31, 2022, formatted in Extensible Business Reporting Language (XBRL): (i) the Balance Sheets, (ii) the Statements of Operations, (iii) the Statement of Redeemable Convertible Preferred Stock and Stockholders' Equity (Deficit), (iv) the Statements of Cash Flows and (v) Notes to Financial Statements. - † Confidential treatment has been granted with respect to certain portions of this exhibit.
 Omitted portions have been filed separately with the SEC. - + Indicates management compensatory plan, contract or arrangement. - These certifications are being furnished solely to accompany this Annual Report pursuant to 18 U.S.C.
 Section 1350, and are not being filed for purposes of Section 18 of the Securities Exchange Act of 1934, as amended, and are not to be incorporated by reference into any filing of the Registrant, whether made before or after the date hereof, regardless of any general incorporation language in such filing.